MACFPA: Macalester Football Parent Association

 Organize a Team Dinner

 We would love to have parents cook the meal!
 You can choose to prepare the whole meal (main dish and two entrees) or ask friends to help.
 If cooking for 120 seems overwhelming, please consider organizing a meal by ordering from a restaurant, a caterer or prepared food from a grocery store.
 Register to cook or organize a meal HERE.
+We have limited funding to help with the cost to partially reimbure, if requested and receipts provided.

-MACFPA Treasurer
+MACFPA Treasurer/Communications

 MAC Meal Planning Tips

 Meal Coordinator, Alison Hodges, is happy to answer all your questions and give you tips to make preparing/organizing a post-game meal easier.
-Contact Alison at :ahodges7197@gmail.com
+Contact Alison at :[email protected]

 You are responsible for only the main entrée and two side dishes, all other parts of the meal are covered by other volunteers.